jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

        Company.name.ilike("company%"),
     ).first()
 ```
-That query result in only one statement hit.
+That query results in only one statement hit.
 Great!
 But, when we look at the SQL statement, there is something weird in it:
 ```sql
 SELECT
 person.id AS person_id, person.name AS person_name,